Kingtous/flutter_texture_rgba_renderer/README.md

 - [x] MacOS

-Note: due to the limitation of supported formats for `CVPixelBuffer`, please use the `BGRA` format instead.
+Note: Please use the `BGRA` format.

 ## Getting Started